-Sell Your Mineral Rights in Natchitoches Parish County, LA
+Sell Your Mineral Rights in Natchitoches Parish, LA

-If you own mineral rights in Natchitoches Parish, you're sitting above the Haynesville Shale — one of the most productive natural gas plays in the entire country.
-Activity here has picked up meaningfully in recent years, and your rights could be worth more than you'd expect.
-Let's figure out exactly what you have.
+If you own mineral rights in Natchitoches Parish, you're sitting on acreage that falls within the Haynesville Shale — one of the most significant natural gas plays in the United States.
+Activity in this basin has picked up meaningfully as natural gas demand has strengthened, and your rights may be worth more than you think.
+Let's give you an honest picture of what you have.

 ASSET OVERVIEW